Neidlingen

-Neidlingen (Swabian: Neidlenge) is a municipality in the district of Esslingen, in Baden-Württemberg, Germany.
+Neidlingen (/de/; Swabian: Neidlenge) is a municipality in the district of Esslingen, in Baden-Württemberg, Germany.

 History

 In 1807, Neidlingen, formerly a possession of the Kingdom of Bavaria, was assigned to the district of Wiesensteig in the Kingdom of Württemberg.
 The town was reassigned in 1810 to Oberamt Kirchheim.

 Nazi Germany and World War II

 The Nazi Party was a political non-entity in Neidlingen until the federal elections of 1930, but only secured local plurality in the 1932 state election.
 A local Nazi Party affiliate was formed that year under Wilhelm Aysslinger, the party district manager.
 In the March 1933 German federal election, the Nazis received 80.6% of the vote in Nedilingen, and that May three Nazis were elected to the six-member municipal council.
 Oberamt Kirchheim was dissolved in 1938 and Neidlingen was assigned to Landkreis Nürtingen.

 29 forced laborers from Poland, Russia, and Ukraine arrived at Neidlingen in 1941 to work on local farms.
 The US Army occupied the town on 21 April 1945 after a short fight with units of the German Army and German-aligned Russian Liberation Army.